anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 # Introduction

-{{-svcb-for-dns}}, {{-ddr}} and {{-dnr}} introduced ways to discover the encrypted DNS configuration of resolvers, both over DNS and in a local network using Router Advertisements or DHCP.
-They use SVCB records or their SvcParams definitions to carry the information on a resolver.
-However, so far only DNS transfer protocols based on Transport Layer Security (TLS) were accounted for, namely DNS over TLS (DoT) {{-dot}}, DNS over HTTPS (DoH) {{-doh}}, and DNS over Dedicated QUIC (DoQ) {{-doq}}.
-This document aims to bridge this gap for DNS over CoAP (DoC) {{-doc}}.
+{{-svcb-for-dns}}, {{-ddr}} and {{-dnr}} specify options to discover DNS resolvers that allow for encrypted DNS resolution, using either DNS or, in a local network, Router Advertisements or DHCP.
+These specifications use Service Binding (SVCB) resource records or Service Parameters (SvcParams) to carry information required for configuration of such resolvers.
+So far, however, only DNS transfer protocols based on Transport Layer Security (TLS) are supported, namely DNS over TLS (DoT) {{-dot}}, DNS over HTTPS (DoH) {{-doh}}, and DNS over Dedicated QUIC (DoQ) {{-doq}}.
+This document discusses and specifies options to discover DNS resolvers in constrained environments, mainly based on DNS over CoAP (DoC) {{-doc}}.

-DoC provides a solution for encrypted DNS in constrained environments, i.e., where the usage of DoT, DoH, DoQ or similar TLS-based solutions typically are not possible.
+DoC provides a solution for encrypted DNS in constrained environments.
+In such scenarios, the usage of DoT, DoH, DoQ, or similar TLS-based solutions is often not possible.
-The Constrained Application Protocol (CoAP) {{-coap}}, the transfer protocol for DoC, is mostly agnostic to the transport layer, i.e., it can be transported over UDP, TCP, or WebSockets
+The Constrained Application Protocol (CoAP) {{-coap}}, the transfer protocol for DoC, is mostly agnostic to the transport layer, i.e., CoAP can be transported over UDP, TCP, or WebSockets
-{{-coap-tcp}}, and even more obscure transports such as Bluetooth GATT {{-coap-gatt}} or SMS
+{{-coap-tcp}}, and even less common transports such as Bluetooth GATT {{-coap-gatt}} or SMS
 {{lwm2m}} are discussed.

-CoAP comes with 3 security modes that would need to be covered by the SvcParams:
+CoAP offers three security modes, which would need to be covered by the SvcParams:

-- **No Security:** No encryption, just plain CoAP.
-While not recommended with {{-doc}}, this mode provides CoAP features, otherwise not present in classic DNS over UDP, such as block-wise transfer {{-coap-block}} for datagram-based segmentation.
+- **No Security:** This plain CoAP mode does not support any encryption.
+It is not recommended when using {{-doc}} but inherits core CoAP features such as block-wise transfer {{-coap-block}} for datagram-based segmentation.
+Such features are beneficial in constrained settings even without encryption.
-- **Transport Security:** CoAP may use DTLS for when transferred over UDP {{-coap}} and TLS when transferred over TCP {{-coap-tcp}}.
+- **Transport Security:** CoAP may use DTLS when transferred over UDP {{-coap}} and TLS when transferred over TCP {{-coap-tcp}}.
-- **Object Security:** Application-layer based object encryption within CoAP based on OSCORE
-  {{-oscore}}.
-OSCORE can be either used as an alternative or in addition to transport security.
+- **Object Security:** Securing content objects can be achieved using OSCORE {{-oscore}}.
+OSCORE can be used either as an alternative or in addition to transport security.

-  OSCORE keys are not usable indefinitely and need to be set up, for example through an EDHOC key exchange {{-edhoc}}, which may use credentials from trusted ACE Authorization Server (AS) as described in the ACE EDHOC profile {{-ace-edhoc}}.
+  OSCORE keys have a limited lifetime and need to be set up, for example through an EDHOC key exchange {{-edhoc}}, which may use credentials from trusted ACE Authorization Server (AS) as described in the ACE EDHOC profile {{-ace-edhoc}}.
   As an alternative to EDHOC,
   keys can be set up by such an AS as described in the ACE OSCORE profile {{-ace-oscore}}.

-For a DoC server to be discoverable via Discovery of Designated Resolvers (DDR) {{-ddr}} and Discovery of Network-designated Resolvers (DNR) {{-dnr}}, both transfer protocol and type and parameters for the security parameter need to be provided in the SvcParams field of these mechanisms, which this document will discuss.
+To discover a DoC server via Discovery of Designated Resolvers (DDR) {{-ddr}} and Discovery of Network-designated Resolvers (DNR) {{-dnr}}, the SvcParams field needs to convey both transfer protocol and type and parameters of the security parameters.
+We will specify extensions of SvcParams in this document.

 # Terminology